windkh/node-red-contrib-telegrambot/README.md

 ![Alt text](images/TelegramBotLiveLocation.png?raw=true "Live Location Flow") [livelocation flow](examples/livelocation.json)

+## Receiving live location updates
+When a user sends his location then it is received by the standard message receiver node.
+But when a live location is updated, then you will receive the same message event as one would edit an already existing message in the chat (edit_message).
+The example above contains an event handler node that receives those message edits, and filters for the ones that contain a location.

 ## Advanced options when sending messages.
 Text messages can be in markdown format to support fat and italic style.
 To enable markdown format